xphongvn/rlcomp2020/Miner-Testing-Server/README.md

+***(English version, Vietnamese below)***

+# DUMMY TESTING SERVER
+This is a server that assists players to check their agents' running results.

+## Descriptions
+The Server has been simulated for the player to run on a map named Verify, which is used to verify the player’s code when uploading the source code to the system.

+## How to Run

+Start server:
+**Python3 DUMMY_SERVER. py {Port}**

+Example: **Python3 DUMMY_SERVER.
+PY 1234**

+Run client:
+**./run.sh localhost {port}**

+Example: **./run.sh localhost 1234**

+## Note
+This is only a simulation server to help players quickly check the agent's quality, but does not guarantee accurate results in real-world environments.

 # DUMMY TESTING SERVER
 Đây là phần giả lập server giúp cho người chơi có thể kiểm tra kết quả chạy của agent của mình.